adrianhrb/space_api/README.md

 To streamline some repetitive processes on terminal we are using [Justfile](https://github.com/casey/just), a handy way to run and save commands.
 For example, in case of make the migrations of an app in django, instead of using `python manage.py makemigrations app` we are using `just makemigrations app`

-### API endpoints 📩 (All endpoints are Insensitive Case, so looking for NASA or nasa will retrieve same JSON)
+### API endpoints 📩
-> [!NOTE]
+All endpoints are Insensitive Case, so looking for NASA or nasa will retrieve same JSON

-> Endpoints are build with __icontains method, so you can use urls whithout writting full names.
+Endpoints are build with __icontains method, so you can use urls whithout writting full names.

 The API response is in JSON format.
 You have the following endpoints:
 - ```/api/missions/``` -> Retrieve all missions from database
 - ```/api/missions/success/``` -> Retrieve all successfull missions